saifmasterschool/allyoucaneat/README.md

 # SMS - Stock Market Service

-Welcome to our SMS project, that gives people the possibility to check there Stocks without internet access.
+Welcome to our SMS project, that gives people the possibility to check there Stocks without internet access.<br><br>
-After registering to the service, the user can request the stock information by sending "Stock {stock symbol}".
+After registering to the service, the user can request the stock information by sending "Stock {stock symbol}".<br>
+For example if the Apple Stock data is wanted: "Stock AAPL".

-The program then connects to the Seeking Alpha API for the current data.
+The program then connects to the Seeking Alpha API for the current data.<br>
 Afterwards the user receives a SMS with the following info:
 - Company Name
 - Market Open Price